 Information security is therefore everything that has to do with protecting your company's information assets.
 The decisive factor here is to be aware of the risks that exist in the context of the company, or to uncover them and counter them with appropriate measures based on needs.

 "Information security is not IT security"

-IT security refers only to the security of technology deployed and not to the corporate assets to be protected.
-Organizational concerns, for example access authorizations, responsibilities or approval procedures, as well as psychological aspects, also play an essential role in information security.
+IT security refers only to the security of the technology deployed and not to the corporate assets to be protected.
+Organizational concerns, for example, access authorizations, responsibilities or approval procedures, as well as psychological aspects, also play an essential role in information security.
 However, secure IT also protects the information in the company.

 What are the protection goals of information security?